nefarius/docs.nefarius.at/docs/projects/HidHide/fixing-a-bricked-system.md

         - the `UpperFilter / HidHide` entry in the same list as the `Class /XnaComposite` entry
     - Remember that:
         - You can always re-open the search box by pressing `Ctrl + F`
-        - If you accidentaly miss one of them, just keep hitting the [Find Next] button in the search box and it will keep cycling over the registry
+        - If you accidentally miss one of them, just keep hitting the [Find Next] button in the search box and it will keep cycling over the registry

 === "Step 1 and 2"